binaryphile/docker-pgsql/README.md

 initializes a database
 - `run.sh` - runs an instance of PostgreSQL and exposes it on port 5432 by default

-# What "General-purpose" Means

-The idea behind a general-purpose Docker container is to maximize its reusability.
-To that end, this image contains only the executables and their dependencies, and none of the configuration or database files.
-It can be used to run database instances unmodified, provided you set up the database files and run the container with the appropriate arguments.
-The container is meant to load configuration and database files by mounting the current directory as a writable volume.
-Configuration files are in this directory and database files are in the `postgresql` subdirectory (made when you make the database).
-Logging is done to a file in this directory as well.

 ## Creating the image